 Institute of Applied Geometry, Johannes Kepler University, Altenberger Str.
-69, 4040 Linz, Austria, e-mail: svajunas.sajavicius@gmail.com, bert.juettler@jku.at, jaka@ jakascorner.com
+69, 4040 Linz, Austria, e-mail: svajunas.sajavicius@gmail.com, bert.juettler@jku.at, jaka@jakascorner.com

-The template mapping possesses applications in isogeometric segmentation and parameterization (see [28, 39]).
-These two steps are essential as preprocessing steps for NURBS-based numerical simulation, i.e., for isogeometric analysis (IGA) [19].
+The template mapping possesses applications in isogeometric segmentation and parameterization (see [33, 47]).
+These two steps are essential as preprocessing steps for NURBS-based numerical simulation, i.e., for isogeometric analysis (IGA) [22].
 Consequently, they have attracted substantial interest from the scientific community.
 We summarize some of the related literature:

 IGA-suitable spline parameterizations of swept volumes are described in paper [1].
 The paper [7] analyzes aspects of parameterization quality for geometric modeling in IGA.
-Solid modeling and domain parameterization using trivariate Tsplines is discussed in [8, 25, 35].
+Solid modeling and domain parameterization using trivariate T-splines is discussed in [8, 29, 43].

-The papers [14, 36] describe optimization based techniques for planar and volumetric domain parameterization in IGA.
-High-quality constructions for multi-patch NURBS parameterizations are introduced in [40].
-The paper [9] uses inverse harmonic mappings for planar domain parameterization using truncated hierarchical B-splines (THB-splines), while [31] employs Powell-Sabin spline representations and [26] uses the Teichmüller mapping.
+The papers [16, 44] describe optimization based techniques for planar and volumetric domain parameterization in IGA.
+High-quality constructions for multi-patch NURBS parameterizations are introduced in [48].
+The paper [10] uses inverse harmonic mappings for planar domain parameterization using truncated hierarchical B-splines (THB-splines), while [37] employs Powell-Sabin spline representations and [31] uses the Teichmüller mapping.

-Unstructured spline spaces for IGA on manifolds are introduced in [30] (see also [21] for G^1 smooth discretizations).
+Unstructured spline spaces for IGA on manifolds are introduced in [35] (see also [24] for G^1 smooth discretizations).
 The conversion of the boundary representation (B-Rep) models into domain parameterizations for IGA is addressed in [2], while the construction of multi-patch parameterizations is discussed in [6].
 Scaled boundary parameterizations for IGA are considered in [3].
-The recent paper [17] adopts elliptic grid generation principles for IGA applications.
-Another approach to the computation of IGA-suitable planar parameterizations via PolySquare-enhanced domain partition is investigated in [38].
-An approach for constructing low-rank parameterizations of planar domains is proposed in [27].
-The paper [37] focuses on generating high-quality high-order Bézier triangular and tetrahedral elements for IGA on triangulations.
-The recent paper [16] gives an overview of isogeometric segmentation and parameterization and provides additional references.
+The recent paper [19] adopts elliptic grid generation principles for IGA applications.
+Another approach to the computation of IGA-suitable planar parameterizations via PolySquare-enhanced domain partition is investigated in [46].
+An approach for constructing low-rank parameterizations of planar domains is proposed in [32].
+The paper [45] focuses on generating high-quality high-order Bézier triangular and tetrahedral elements for IGA on triangulations.
+A template segmentation is exploited in order to provide a multi-patch parameterization of a planar multiply-connected domain in [9].
+The recent paper [18] gives an overview of isogeometric segmentation and parameterization and provides additional references.

-The present paper is devoted to the creation of a template mapping, which should be a useful tool when solving the isogeometric domain segmentation and parameterization problem for a large class of computational domains possessing similar shapes and equivalent topologies.
+The present paper is devoted to the technique of template mapping, which should be a useful tool when solving the isogeometric domain segmentation and parameterization problem for a large class of computational domains possessing similar shapes and equivalent topologies.
 Such classes occur naturally in engineering, e.g., when one is trying to identify the optimal design for a specific application.
 In this setting it appears to be a promising approach to transfer a pre-defined segmentation and parameterization from a (simplified) master domain (the "template") to each particular instance of the domain.

 We solve the template mapping problem by applying an iterative procedure, which is based on least-squares fitting.
 In particular, we minimize an objective function that involves several terms representing the geometric error, smoothing and regularization.
 For computational purposes, we need to discretize the objective function.
-The standard method to discretize the geometric error term is the point distance minimization (PDM) error term [18].
+The standard method to discretize the geometric error term is the point distance minimization (PDM) error term [21].
 The optimization procedure based on the PDM error term is equivalent to an alternating optimization method.
-Though this is quite robust and leads to significant improvements of the initial results, it is also known to have a low rate of convergence.
+Though this method is quite robust and leads to significant improvements of the initial results, it is also known to have a low rate of convergence.
 Another approach, which employs the tangent distance minimization (TDM) error terms [4], is a Gauss-Newton-type method, thus providing quadratic convergence for zero-residual problems.